5 Free ATS-Friendly Word Resume Templates (2026)

-In today’s competitive job market, getting your resume past the initial screening is more challenging than ever.
-With over 75% of resumes being rejected by Applicant Tracking Systems (ATS) before they even reach human eyes, having an ATS-friendly resume is no longer optional—it’s essential.
-This guide will help you understand what makes a resume ATS-compliant and provide you with free, modern templates that will help your application stand out while still passing through automated screening systems.
+In 2026, getting your resume past the initial screening is harder than ever.
+With AI-powered Applicant Tracking Systems now rejecting over 75% of resumes before they reach human eyes, having an ATS-friendly resume isn’t optional—it’s essential.
+Modern ATS platforms use natural language processing and machine learning to evaluate candidates far beyond simple keyword matching, making template choice and formatting more important than ever.
+This guide covers what makes a resume ATS-compliant in 2026 and provides five free, modern Word templates to help your application stand out.

-According to research, over 90% of Fortune 500 companies use ATS software to screen applicants.
+Over 95% of Fortune 500 companies and a growing majority of mid-size employers now use ATS software to screen applicants.
 When your resume doesn’t meet ATS requirements, it gets rejected regardless of your qualifications.
 Common reasons for rejection include:

-While ResuFit can automatically optimize your resume for ATS systems, understanding the fundamentals will help you make better choices when selecting a template.
+While ResuFit can automatically optimize your resume for both traditional and AI-powered ATS systems, understanding the fundamentals will help you make better choices when selecting a template.

 To ensure your resume makes it through the ATS and onto a recruiter’s desk, look for templates with these characteristics: